db-puzzle/maintenance-OS/docs/MultiTenancy/Testing/COMPREHENSIVE_TEST_CASES_SPECIFICATION.md

 ## Overview

-This document outlines all test cases required for the multi-tenant implementation using Laravel Tenancy.
-Tests are organized by category and include unit, feature, and integration tests to ensure complete coverage of the multi-tenant functionality.
+This document outlines all test cases required for the multi-tenant implementation using Laravel Tenancy with Laravel Cloud infrastructure.
+Tests are organized by category and include unit, feature, and integration tests to ensure complete coverage of the multi-tenant functionality, while trusting Laravel Cloud's platform features for infrastructure concerns.

 ## Test Categories